Key Types of Testing

 • Functional Testing – to verify that a software application performs and functions correctly according to design specifications.
 Include scenarios that reflect the overall End User Experience Perspective during test execution.

-• Full Regression – high level risks changes (new features, new OS version, db, transaction flows, etc.)
+• Full Regression – high level risks changes (new features, new OS version, new release, transaction flows, etc.)

-• End to End / Integration Testing – validation of complete business transaction flow from beginning until the end.
+• End to End / System Testing – validation of complete business transaction flow from beginning until the end.
 Very important especially for testing production issues or hotfixes

 • Ad Hoc Testing – unstructured form of testing where QA Analysts would use/test the application without a formal plan – aka monkey testing.